sio/potyarkin.com/content/posts/draft-hlc.md

 were to be overcome it imposed some suboptimal compromises on us:

 - Single table storage limited the data structures we would be able to enter and view.
-If the book was written by two authors, which one should come first?
+If the book was written by two authors, which one should come first in the "author" string?
 How would we do column filtering in that case?
 What about sort order?
 - The local nature of storage meant there had to be one designated place for making changes (home laptop).
 Any changes made in other locations (smartphone, thumb drive) had to be agreed to be declared discardable.